stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 The full story, so far as deciphered, will shortly appear in an official bulletin of Miskatonic University.
 Here I shall sketch only the salient high lights in a formless, rambling way.
-Myth or otherwise, the sculptures told of the coming of those star-headed things to the nascent, lifeless earth out of cosmic space&mdash;their coming, and the coming of many other alien entities such as at certain times embark upon spatial pioneering.
-They seemed able to traverse the interstellar ether on their vast membraneous wings&mdash;thus oddly confirming some curious hill folklore long ago told me by an antiquarian colleague.
+Myth or otherwise, the sculptures told of the coming of those star-headed things to the nascent, lifeless earth out of cosmic space--their coming, and the coming of many other alien entities such as at certain times embark upon spatial pioneering.
+They seemed able to traverse the interstellar ether on their vast membraneous wings--thus oddly confirming some curious hill folklore long ago told me by an antiquarian colleague.
 They had lived under the sea a good deal, building fantastic cities and fighting terrific battles with nameless adversaries by means of intricate devices employing unknown principles of energy.
-Evidently their scientific and mechanical knowledge far surpassed man&rsquo;s today, though they made use of its more widespread and elaborate forms only when obliged to.
+Evidently their scientific and mechanical knowledge far surpassed man's today, though they made use of its more widespread and elaborate forms only when obliged to.
 Some of the sculptures suggested that they had passed through a stage of mechanised life on other planets, but had receded upon finding its effects emotionally unsatisfying.
 Their preternatural toughness of organisation and simplicity of natural wants made them peculiarly